binkley/modern-java-practices/README.md

   deployment environment.
-If this feature is important for your team, you can code `if/else` blocks directly in `build.gradle`, or use a plugin such as [Kordamp Profiles Gradle plugin](https://kordamp.org/kordamp-gradle-plugins/#_org_kordamp_gradle_profiles) (Kordamp has a suite of interesting Gradle plugins beyond this one)
+If this feature is important for your team, you can code `if/else` blocks directly in `build.gradle`, or use a plugin such as [Kordamp Profiles Gradle plugin](https://kordamp.org/kordamp-gradle-plugins/#_org_kordamp_gradle_profiles) (Kordamp has a suite of interesting Gradle plugins beyond this one; read more on that page)
 * Gradle uses advanced terminal control, so you cannot always see what is happening.
 To view Gradle steps plainly when debugging your build, use:
   ```